cjrentier/ION-API-Workflow/README.md

 ### Notification activity
 The notification activity sends a message to the Requestor.
-* Notification: Please see information about WorkflowId [ID], started at [StartTime].
+* Notification: Example: "Please see information about WorkflowId [ID], started at [StartTime]".
 * Content: All parameters are selected to demo how they are filled.
 * Distribution: The Requestor parameter is used, this is filled by the calling application with the IFS Person ID.

-Activate the Workflow, no Authorization are added as not needed for calling via ION API
+Activate the Workflow, no Authorization is added as not needed for calling via ION API

 ## Available APIs for Workflows
 The Infor ION / ION Process Application Rest API has multiple API calls for Workflows: